mxmfrlv/leepquest_otree/README.md

 2. **TYPES**: Defines the question type (radio, slider, text, etc.).
 Required for each question.
 See [question types table](#question-types-table) below for the available types.

    The TYPES column uses a colon-separated format: `questiontype[:option1[:option2[:...]]]`.
 Adding an `:optional` suffix to the type makes the corresponding question non required.
+Adding an `:inline` suffix to the type makes the corresponding input appear on the same line with the question's text.
    > See the [corresponding deepwiki page](https://deepwiki.com/mxmfrlv/leepquest_otree/2.1-question-types) for more information

 3. **OPTS**: Contains options for each question type (e.g., radio button choices, slider min/max values).
 Split by colon (**`:`**) to create choice options.